 The primary object of an ISO 13485 certification is to standardize medical device regulatory requirements for quality management systems.
 ISO 13485 includes particular requirements for medical devices but excludes some of the requirements of ISO 9001 that may not be appropriate in a regulated environment.

-The primary difference between ISO 13485 and ISO 9001 is that ISO 9001 requires the organization to demonstrate continuous improvement, whereas ISO 13485 requires only that the organization demonstrate that the quality system is implemented and maintained.
-Thus many organizations maintain dual registration against both standards.
+The primary difference between ISO 13485 and ISO 9001 is that ISO 9001 requires the organization to demonstrate continuous improvement.
+In contrast, ISO 13485 requires only that the organization demonstrates that the quality system is implemented and maintained.
+Thus, many organizations maintain dual registration against both standards.

 For most companies, ISO 13485 registration allows the company to focus its resources and understand its roles, rights, and authorities.
 It helps management organize in a consistent way that is recognized on a global scale.
 The advantage with being ISO 13485 registered is that it is a prerequisite if you want to sell your products outside of the United States.